hr21don/levelsixsecurity/README.md

 Once, in the Register page you will be prompted to register or authenticate themselves with Google,Facebook or GitHub using the OAuth 2.0 API.

 Enter your input into the email and password field then follow up by pressing the 'Register' button to register to the site.
-[REMEMBER YOUR EMAIL + PASSWORD]
+[REMEMBER YOUR_EMAIL + YOUR_PASSWORD]

 <img width="877" alt="mandela-featured-image2" src="https://user-images.githubusercontent.com/91548582/142766293-a0f5823a-1808-443f-b805-3f3e5f791295.png">